marklogic/kafka-marklogic-connector/AWS-CloudFormation/CloudFormation-QuickStart.md

 ## Generate some Messages
 This step uses the JAR file from a small project for producing test messages.
 It can be found in [my GitHub account](https://github.com/BillFarber/KafkaProducer)
-1. On the list of you AWS Instances, click on the instance named, "TemplateBased-Kafka-Worker-A".
+1. On the list of your AWS Instances, click on the instance named, "instanceKafkaWorkerA".
 1. Copy the Public DNS (IPv4).
 1. Ssh to the TemplateBased-Kafka-Worker-A server.
 `ssh -i kafka.pem bitnami@<Public DNS>`
 1. Send some messages to the Kafka topic
 `java -jar /home/bitnami/kafka-producer-1.0-SNAPSHOT.jar -c 4 -m 5 -h ip-172-31-48-44.ec2.internal:9092 -t marklogic`

+## View the Messages in MarkLogic

+1. On the list of your AWS instances, click on the instance named "instanceMarkLogicA".
+2. Copy the Public DNS (IPv4)
+3. In a browser, open the page http://\<public DNS>:8000
+   * Enter the username "admin"
+   * Enter the password "admin"

+4. In the QConsole UI, change the *Database* to "Kafka"
+5. Click *Explore* to view the documents you created from "Kafka-Worker-A"